What's Opera, Doc?

 Naturally, as this is an opera, almost all of the dialogue is sung ("O mighty warrior of great fighting stock, / Might I inquire to ask, 'Ehh, what's up Doc?'" to the tune of Siegfried's Horn Call).
 Most famous is Elmer's continual refrain of "Kill da wabbit!" to the tune of the "Ride of the Valkyries

 ".
 The brief ballet sequence between Siegfried and "Brünnhilde" was painstakingly choreographed by animators who studied film of actual dancers.
 There's even a duet, "Return, My Love", with original words by Maltese, to the tune of the "Pilgrims' Chorus

 Having taken roughly six times as much time and money to produce as most contemporary Looney Tunes

 , this is possibly the most beloved and critically acclaimed animated short of all time, topping numerous lists compiled by film critics and professional animators.
 In 1992, it became the first cartoon short to be deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress, and thus was selected for preservation in the National Film Registry.
-Moreover, it was chosen by a number of animation industry insiders for the

 What's Opera, Doc? provides examples of the following tropes: